strongdm/contrib/logging/ssh/README.md

 Considerations:
 * Commands with several lines are delimited by `|#|`
 * SSH session files will be stored, and deleted in the next iteration, in the folder where the script gets executed
+* If you use the JSON format for local logging, change line 30 to `sdm ssh split $line --json  1>&2`